-What's worse than lost car keys?
-Probably having to fork out an arm and a leg to have them replaced.
-Check whether you're covered through your car insurance and look at ways to prevent being locked out of your car.
+What's worse than a lost or locked-in car key?
+Probably having to fork out an arm and a leg to have it replaced.
+Here's some help to prevent being locked out of your car again.

-What to do if you lose your car keys?
+What to do if you lose your car key?

-One in four people have lost their car keys while an additional 5% of UK drivers have been victims of car key theft.
-Simply put – it happens to the best of us.
-First things first, don't panic.
-Help is at hand to get you back behind the wheel.
+One in four people have lost their car key, while an additional 5% of UK drivers have been victims of car key theft.

-- Depending on your policy, you could claim against the cost of replacement on your car insurance.
-As well as giving you peace of mind, it could save you the hassle of forking out on unexpected costs.
+- Depending on your policy, you could claim for the cost of a replacement key on your car insurance.

-- Using a breakdown service is great if you've left your keys inside your car and need to get going in a hurry.
-Depending on your breakdown policy and how they get your keys back to you, there may be extra costs involved.
+- Call a breakdown service if you've left your keys inside the car and need to get going in a hurry.
+Depending on your breakdown policy and how they get your keys back to you, there may be an extra cost involved.

-- Buying a new set of keys is often the most expensive way to get back into your car in an emergency and sometimes it can't be avoided.
+- Buying a new key is an expensive way to get back into your car in an emergency, but sometimes it can't be avoided.

-What are car fob keys and what to do if you lose them?
+What are car fob keys and what if you lose one?

 What not to do if you're locked out of your car?

-- Key hook.
-Why should coat pockets have all the fun?
-Putting a key hook in your corridor is a simple and effective way to remind you to keep your keys secure and you'll get to try your hand at a bit of DIY too.
-However, it's advisable to keep your key hook out of sight of windows and doors so as not to encourage car thieves from taking them.
+- Key hook Why should coat pockets have all the fun?
+Putting a key hook in your corridor is a simple and effective way to remind you to keep your keys secure.
+However, keep your key hook out of sight of windows and doors so as not to encourage car thieves from taking them.

-- Meet the neighbours.
-Asking a close friend or trusted neighbour to hold a copy of your car keys is a tried and tested way to make sure you're never without your car at home.
-You'll have to eventually find the lost keys or get them replaced, but this is a great solution to get you out of a last minute jam.
+- Meet the neighbours Asking a close friend or trusted neighbour to hold a copy of your car key is a good way to make sure you're never without your car at home.
+You'll have to eventually find the lost key or get it replaced, but this is a great solution to get you out of a jam.

-- Make them big.
-Adding a sizeable toy or soft ball to your keychain won't be very pocket-friendly but it'll make them stand out and means they're harder to lose.
+- Make them big Adding a sizeable toy or soft ball to your keychain won't be very pocket-friendly, but it'll make it harder to lose.

-- Make them glow.
-Early in the morning and late at night, your car keys could be in plain sight but still hard to find.
-Putting a small glow-in-the-dark object with your car keys can stop you from having to turn your house or office upside down.
+- Make them glow Early in the morning and late at night, your car key could be in plain sight but still hard to find.
+Attaching a small glow-in-the-dark object can stop you from having to turn the house or office upside down.

-- Use some tech.
-Companies like Tile make key finder apps that make finding your car keys easier.
+- Use some tech Companies like Tile have apps that make finding your car key easier.
 By attaching a Bluetooth tracker – usually about the size of a supermarket points card – to your bunch of keys, you can let your phone or tablet do the looking for you.

 The future of car key technology